Skip to Main Content

 Where to get a personal loan with a low interest rate

-You can get a low interest rate loan where you borrow most financial products.
-Banks, online lenders and credit unions all offer personal loans.
-However, online lenders are the most likely to offer the lowest rates, especially for those with strong credit.
+You can get a low interest rate loan from banks, online lenders and credit unions.
+However, online lenders are the most likely to offer the lowest rates, especially for borrowers with strong credit.
+Alternatively, your local bank may offer you a rate discount if you already have deposit accounts and agree to set your payments up on autopay.

 Calculate your monthly loan payment

-Our personal loan calculator allows you to see how much you’ll pay each month based on your loan amount, estimated interest rate and length of the repayment term.
-Playing around with these numbers can also shed some light as to how much you can reasonably afford to borrow, without tilting your monthly budget.
+Using our personal loan calculator allows you to see how much you’ll pay each month based on your loan amount, estimated interest rate and length of the repayment term.
+Playing around with these numbers can also shed some light as to how much you can reasonably borrow without straining your monthly budget.

 Average personal loan interest rates

-The average personal loan currently has an interest rate above 11.5 percent.
+The average personal loan interest currently sits at 12.18 percent.
 That said, your rate will be based on several factors, including the lender you choose, your credit score and borrowing history.

 Average personal loan rates by credit score